Ambulance delays outside hospitals are harming 160,000 patients, leaked report warns

 Hospitals don’t have enough empty beds and A&E departments are stretched beyond their limits, meaning they have to force ambulances to queue for hours outside.

-Patients are supposed to be handed over to A&E staff within 15 minutes of an ambulance arriving but in September this year, 208,000 patients waited longer.
+Patients are supposed to be handed over to A&E staff within 15 minutes of an ambulance arriving, but in September this year 208,000 patients waited longer.

 The report said: “We now have a situation where each month there are over 200,000 patients experiencing handover delays, with up to 25,000 of these delays being more than four times longer than the expected standard of 15 minutes.
 In the 12 months to September more than 185,000 patients experienced a delay in handover at ED (emergency departments) of longer than an hour.